Built in 1943, by the Gibbs Gas Engine Company of Jacksonville, Florida as the YT-179 (Lone Wolf) for the United States Navy.

 She was allocated to the 1st Naval District at Newport, Rhode Island.
 On May 15th, 1944, she was redesignated as the YTB-179 (Lone Wolf).

-However, on December 10th 1946.
+On December 10th, 1946.
 After a collision with USS Caloosahatchee (AO-98), the tug sank.
-She was later raised and salvaged.
+She was later raised, and salvaged.

-Later that year, she was acquired by New Haven Transport (Dalzell Towing and Transportation) of New York, New York.
+In 1948, she was acquired by the Dalzell Towing and Transportation Company (New Haven Transport Company) of New York, New York.
 Where she was renamed as the Dalzelleader.

-In 1965, Dalzell Towing was acquired by McAllister Brothers Towing of New York, New York.
-Where the tug was renamed Victoria McAllister.
+In 1965, the Dalzell Towing and Transportation Company was acquired by the McAllister Brothers Towing Company of New York, New York.
+Where the tug was renamed as the Victoria McAllister.